Bimalkhimdung/University_Routine_Generator/README.md

 Once you have directed to project file location open terminal to that directory and type  :
  -> pip install -r requiremts.txt

-if you have any problem contact me at: (https://twitter.com/bimal_khimdung) Thank You.
+if you need any information contact me at: bimalkhimdung@gmail.com Thank You.